top of page

 Polenta and Baccala on a white plate

 Alla fine, it's a simple mix of maize, water and salt - a staple in most Italians' larder and incredibly versatile!
-North Italian people are nick-named ‘polentoni’ by those south of Rome because in the northern regions of Veneto, Piemonte, Lombardy and anywhere in the Alps, polenta is a firm favourite in kitchens on and restaurant menus.
+North Italian people are nick-named ‘polentoni’ by those south of Rome because in the northern regions of Veneto, Piemonte, Lombardy and anywhere in the Alps, polenta is a firm favourite in kitchens and on restaurant menus.
 You can boil bake, fry and grill polenta, infatti, it never goes to waste because proper polenta takes a good hour to make so when you make a pot, you make a big pot and keep the leftovers for polenta slices at a later date.

 Think of polenta as potato or pasta - it’s the staple starch of the north-eastern region of Veneto where you’ll see fields of polenta maize on the plains of the prosecco hills.
 I’ve never really got the point of this starchy staple but everyone here adores the stuff so on all Venice menus you’ll find soft polenta as a classically Venetian starter with schie (tiny sauteed shrimp), funghi, grilled radicchio di Treviso or gorgonzola or toasted as a regional cicheto with baccalà (creamy stock fish) at one of the cities traditional bacari as a condiment to most main dishes.